 There have been much interests in the problem of congestion allocation in computer networks, as the Internet becomes increasingly important in global telecommunications and e-commerce.
 In distributed networks such as the Internet, multiple agents share the same network link.
 Each agent controls the rate at which she is transmitting data.
 If the sum of the transmission rates is greater than the total link capacity, then the link becomes congested and the agents' packets experience delays.
 Most current Internet routers use a FIFO packet scheduling algorithm, where all packets are serviced on a first-come-first-serve basis.
 Each user's average queue is proportional to their throughput (Shenker 1990).
 One agent's usage can affect the quality of service of other agents.
 Aggressive users can get more than an equal share of these shared facilities.
 For example, agents who modify their Transmission Control Protocol implementation to be less responsive when congestion is detected can obtain much larger shares of the bandwidth (Demers et al., 1990).
-In contrast, the Fair Oueueing packet scheduling algorithm, originally proposed by Shenker (1990), leads to congestion allocations such that an agent's average queue is independent of transmission rates higher than her own.
+In contrast, the Fair Queueing packet scheduling algorithm, originally proposed by Shenker (1990), leads to congestion allocations such that an agent's average queue is independent of transmission rates higher than her own.
 For example, if each user contribute an independent Poisson input stream of packets with various rates, the Fair Queueing algorithm allocates congestion by a preemptive priority queueing algorithm, where users are ordered by increasing transmission rates.
 All of the smallest user's packets are in the highest priority class, and all of the other users get the same rate (as the smallest user) of packets in the highest priority class.
 Similarly, the rest of the second smallest user's packets are in the second highest priority class, and all of the other users gets the same rate of packets in the second highest priority class; and so on.
 The Fair Queueing algorithm has been proposed as an alternative to the FIFO algorithm, based on theoretical and simulation results (Stoica, Shenker and Zhang, 1998).
 The new generation of Cisco 7200, 3600 and 2600 routers have both the FIFO and Fair Queueing options.
-In this paper we evaluate the performance of these two algorithms using laboratory experiments.
+In this paper, we evaluate the performance of these two algorithms using laboratory experiments.

-Congestion allocation in distributed networks is closely related to the more general class of cost sharing problems in Economics.
+Congestion allocation in distributed networks is closely related to the more general class of cost sharing problems.
 A cost-sharing mechanism distributes the service and allocates the corresponding costs to each agent.
 The FIFO packet scheduling algorithm corresponds to the average cost pricing mechanism (Shenker, 1990), where an agent's cost share is proportional to her own demand, while the Fair Queueing algorithm corresponds to the serial cost sharing mechanism.
-Variants of both mechanisms have been used in different contexts to allocate resources and costs.
-In some situations, agents know the rules of the game as well as each other's preferences fairly well, for example, among farmers in south-central Montana who use variations of the average and serial cost sharing mechanisms to share the maintenance costs of the irrigation ditches (Kolpin and Aadland, 2001).
-In other situations, there is much less information regarding the agents' true preferences, such as the allocation of training in the Navy.